dguo/dannyguo.com/content/blog/how-to-use-a-samsung-galaxy-watch4-as-a-heart-rate-monitor-for-a-peloton-bike.md

 ![Screenshot of the Peloton connecting message](https://imgur.com/K713rap.jpg)

-Next, you'll probably see a "couldn't connect" message.
+Next, you might see a "couldn't connect" message.

 ![Screenshot of the Peloton couldn't connect message](https://imgur.com/BxVgnye.jpg)

-In the app, press the refresh button in the bottom right to restart Bluetooth advertising.
+If this happens, press the refresh button in the bottom right of the app to restart Bluetooth advertising.
 In a few seconds, the bike should try to connect again, and then you should see a "connected" message.

 ![Screenshot of the Peloton connected message](https://imgur.com/HXxHTRd.jpg)